 Did You Drown Your Camera?

 It can happen.
-A careless moment by a lake, or overly prolonged shooting in the rain without a rain cover and then… ERROR.
+A careless moment by a lake or prolonged shooting in the rain without a rain cover for your camera.
+All of a sudden, the camera shows the dreaded message… ERROR.

 I recently got a message from a photographer friend of mine in Australia, Colin Levitch.
 Colin is and outdoor and adventure photographer from the East Coast and he was out shooting a cyclocross race in some truly torrential condition.
 After shooting a portion of the race, his camera (Canon 5D Mark II) gave him the dreaded error message and shut itself down.
 Colin did the smart thing and immediately powered the camera down, removed the battery and removed the memory card with the precious race images.